-Located in Newark, New Jersey, Broadway House for Continuing is one of five available nursing homes in this city.
-This proved to be an A+ rated facility, which is our very best score.
-This is just about as good of a place as you're going to find.
-One of the major highlights of this nursing home's remarkable profile is its inspection rating.
-We discuss inspections in the next paragraph.
+Broadway House for Continuing is an average-sized non-profit facility located in Newark, New Jersey.
+This turns out to be an A+ rated facility, which is the most impressive grade.
+This is just about as good of a facility as you're going to find.
+One of the best aspects of this nursing home's remarkable report card is its nursing grade.
+We discuss nursing in the next paragraph.

 Broadway House for Continuing